krotik/eliasdb/README.md

 ### Using as a standalone application:

 The terminal uses a REST API to communicate with the backend.
 The REST API can be browsed using a dynamically generated swagger.json definition (https://localhost:9090/db/swagger.json).
-You can browse the API of the EliasDB's latest version [here](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/krotik/eliasdb/master/doc/swagger.json#/default).
+You can browse the API of EliasDB's latest version [here](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/krotik/eliasdb/master/doc/swagger.json#/default).

 Further Reading
 ---------------